 - geological mapping, drilling and testing – to assess the rock foundation conditions

 - existing concrete drilling and testing – to understand the strength of the dam concrete

 - concrete mix design and laboratory trials – to determine which concrete mix is best

 - hydrology and seismic assessments and advanced computer structural analysis – to determine the floods and earthquake loads that the dam must tolerate safely

 - advanced computer hydraulic analysis and a scale physical hydraulic model – to assess the ability of the raised dam spillways to safely discharge floodwaters

 - detailing of the other civil, mechanical and electrical aspects of the design – important supplementary design elements

-- determining the raised dam operating procedures – to define how the raised dam would be operated to capture the peak of an extreme flood and control its release gradually to reduce velocity and depth of flooding downstream of the dam
+- determined the raised dam preliminary operating procedures – to define how the raised dam would be operated to capture the peak of an extreme flood and control its release gradually to reduce velocity and depth of flooding downstream of the dam

-- design an environmental flow structure – to provide controlled flows to improve river health.
+- design of an environmental flow structure – to provide controlled flows to improve river health.

 Physical hydraulic model under construction Physical hydraulic model being water tested